ncloarec/ncloarec.github.io/projects.md

  exposed in this paper is clearly the super fast exponential convergence to the true value of the integral compared to the other methods such as *Monte Carlo*, *Quasi Monte
  Carlo* or *Kernel Herding*.

- Through this report, we detail every results from the article mentioned above with the goal to clarify and explain details that could have been omitted intentionally or not and which, in our view, make the *Briol’s and al.* approach more natural, intuitive and easier to understand.

- Lastly, we were able to successfully reproduce all the *simulations* from their paper with an additional *application in pricing of financial derivatives with real worlds dataset*.

 * [Report](../PDF/projects/FWBQ_report.pdf)
 * [Code](https://github.com/ncloarec/FWBQ_notebooks)